jukebox495/Marlin-Micromake-D1/README.md

 e.g. different print profiles, more advanced speed settings and completely new capabilities, like ironing or arachane slicing.
 They will also produce much more optimized G-Code which reduces print time and improves print quality.

 I have been using PrusaSlicer for a long time now and I can highly recommend to give it a try for your Micromake.
+I uploaded my printer profile and print settings
+(see "_PrusaSlicer" folder).
+To import them to PrusaSlicer, install it first on your PC.
+After startup, go to Menu -> Help -> Show Configuration Folder (as of V2.8.0).
+Then copy all the files from "_PrusaSlicer -> print" (GitHub) to the "print" folder (Configuration folder) and the printer profile from "_PrusaSlicer -> printer"
+(GitHub) to the "printer" folder (Configuration folder).
+After a restart of PrusaSlicer, you can select the printer and the corresponding printer profiles on the sidebar at the right.

-If you do not like it, a current version of Cura should also work, however, I have not tested it.
+If you do not want to use PrusaSlicer, a current version of Cura (or any other slicer for that matter) should also work, however, I have not tested it.

 # Official Marlin README
 <p align="center"><img src="buildroot/share/pixmaps/logo/marlin-outrun-nf-500.png" height="250" alt="MarlinFirmware's logo" /></p>